microsoft/playwright/docs/src/ci-intro.md

 ## Introduction
 * langs: js

+Playwright tests can be executed on CI using GitHub actions.
 When installing Playwright you are given the option to add a [GitHub Actions](https://docs.github.com/en/actions).
 This creates a `playwright.yml` file inside a `.github/workflows` folder containing everything you need so that your tests run on each push and pull request into the main/master branch.+

 #### You will learn
 * langs: js